Mission Statement and Goals

 - Collaborates with all parties to ensure quality learning experiences and positive impact in the community

 Faculty and Staff

-Senior Director, Center for Civic Engagement & Social Impact
+Assistant Director, Center for Civic Engagement and Social Impact

 The annual report aims to provide a summary of both the department-led efforts, as well as community engagement initiatives reported to the department by faculty, staff, and students.
 Center for Civic Engagement & Social Impact promotes community engaged learning experiences that address critical community needs by building mutually beneficial partnerships with non-profit organizations and governmental agencies, while empowering students to be active citizens in their local, national and global communities.